Azure-Samples/communication-services-web-calling-hero/README.md

 1. Right click the `Calling` project and select Publish.
 2. Create a new publish profile and select your app name, Azure subscription, resource group and etc.
-3. Before publish, add your connection string with `Edit App Service Settings`, and fill in `ResourceConnectionString` as key and connection string (copy from appsettings.json) as value
+3. Before publish, add the following keys and provide your values (copy from appsettings.json) with  `Edit App Service Settings` :
+	-  `ResourceConnectionString` as connection string from Azure portal.
+	-  `CallbackUri` as the key of callback uri of the application.
+	-  `AccessKey` as the key of access key of ACS communication resource as value.
+	-  `DownloadUri` as the key of uri to download the recording in the variable.
+	-  `ApiVersion` as the key of ACS SDK api version.
+	-  `BlobStorageConnectionString` as the key of connection string of the blob storage where call recoding data is saved.
+	-  `ContainerName` as the key of container name of the blob storage used for saving call recording data.

 **Note**: While you may use http://localhost for local testing, the sample when deployed will only work when served over https.
-The SDK [does not support http](https://docs.microsoft.com/en-us/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#user-webrtc-over-https).
+The SDK [does not support http](https://docs.microsoft.com/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#user-webrtc-over-https).

 ## Building off of the sample